luizbgomide/sovereign/combat.md

 ### Run (Move Action)

 Move your normal movement rate in combat, which is 30 feet for an ordinary human.
 If you start your movement adjacent to an armed melee combatant, they get a free melee attack against you as you flee.
-To avoid this, you must make a Fighting Withdrawal first.
+To avoid this, you must Disengage first.

-### Fighting Withdrawal (Main Action)
+### Disengage (Main Action)

 Disengage from an adjacent melee attacker, allowing you to move away from them without incurring a free attack as you retreat.
 You do not actually leave melee range with this action alone, and your enemy can simply re-engage you next round if you don’t actually take a move action to retreat.

 ### Use a Skill (Main Action)

 Perform first aid on a downed comrade, cry out an appeal for parley, or otherwise use a skill that wouldn’t normally take more than six seconds.

+If you attempt to use a skill while adjacent to an armed melee combatant, they get a free melee attack against you.

 ### Ready or Stow an Item (Main Action)